Estonia in the Eurovision Song Contest 2007: At Eurovision

 The semi-final and the final were broadcast in Estonia on ETV with commentary by Marko Reikop.
-The Estonian spokesperson, who announced the Estonian votes during the final, was Laura Põldvere who had previously represented Estonia in the Eurovision Song Contest in 2005 as part of the group Suntribe.
+ETV appointed Laura Põldvere as its spokesperson to announce the Estonian votes during the final.

 Semi-final

 Gerli Padar took part in technical rehearsals on 3 and 4 May, followed by dress rehearsals on 9 and 10 May.
 The Estonian performance featured Gerli Padar performing a choreographed routine on stage in a black catsuit with three dancers: Aleksandr Makarov, Marko Kiigajaan and Martin Parmas.
 The stage displayed gold and black colours at the beginning which transitioned to blue, white and black colours with graffiti-style scrawl appearing on the LED screens and circular patterns of spotlights appearing in time to the music behind the performers.
 The performance, which began with Padar being carried in on the shoulders of the dancers, also featured the use of a wind machine.
 Gerli Padar was also joined by two backing vocalists: Johanna Münter and Mirjam Mesak.

 At the end of the show, Estonia was not announced among the top 10 entries in the semi-final and therefore failed to qualify to compete in the final.
 It was later revealed that Estonia placed 23rd in the semi-final, receiving a total of 33 points.